LennartTro/EnviroBotics-Docs/docs/tutorials/transition to hardware.md

 1. Once you have access to the BlueOS interface and the BaseStation is connected:

-- Open a terminal on your computer.
+- Open a terminal on your computer (inside docker).

 - Start the MAVROS node and connect to the boat using UDP: